-- There are no vaccines to prevent or cure HIV, but people with HIV can benefit from vaccines against other diseases.
-The following vaccines are recommended for all people with HIV: hepatitis B; human papillomavirus (HPV) (for those up to age 26); influenza (flu); meningococcal; pneumococcal (pneumonia); and tetanus, diphtheria, and pertussis (a single vaccine that protects against the three diseases).
-Every 10 years, a repeat vaccine against tetanus and diphtheria is also recommended.
+- There are no vaccines to prevent or treat HIV, but people with HIV can benefit from vaccines against other diseases.
+The following vaccines are recommended for all people with HIV: hepatitis B; human papillomavirus (HPV) (for those up to age 26); influenza (flu); meningococcal; pneumococcal (pneumonia); and tetanus, diphtheria, and pertussis (a single vaccine protects against these three diseases).

 What are vaccines?

 Vaccines protect people from diseases such as chicken pox, influenza (flu), and polio.
 Vaccines are given by needle injection (a shot), by mouth, or sprayed into the nose.
 The process of getting a vaccine is called vaccination or immunization.

 Vaccines not only protect individuals from disease, they protect communities as well.
 When most people in a community get immunized against a disease, there is little chance of a disease outbreak.

 Is there a vaccine against HIV?

 Testing is underway on experimental vaccines to prevent and treat HIV, but no HIV vaccines are approved for use outside of clinical trials.
 For more information about experimental HIV vaccines, read the AIDSinfo fact sheets What is a Preventive HIV Vaccine? and What is a Therapeutic HIV Vaccine?

-Even though there are no vaccines to prevent or cure HIV, people with HIV can benefit from vaccines against other diseases.
+Even though there are no vaccines to prevent or treat HIV, people with HIV can benefit from vaccines against other diseases.